Meet Justos, the new Brazilian insurtech that just got backing from the CEOs of 7 unicorns – TechCrunch

-Here in the U.S. the concept of using driver’s data to decide the cost of auto insurance premiums is not a new one.
+Here in the U.S. the concept of using a driver’s data to decide the cost of auto insurance premiums is not a new one.

 But in markets like Brazil, the idea is still considered relatively novel.
 A new startup called Justos claims it will be the first Brazilian insurer to use drivers’ data to reward those who drive safely by offering “fairer” prices.

 And now Justos has raised about $2.8 million in a seed round led by Kaszek, one of the largest and most active VC firms in Latin America.
-Big Bets also participated in the round along with the CEOs of seven unicorns including Assaf Wand, CEO and co-founder of Hippo Insurance; David Velez, founder and CEO of Nubank; Carlos Garcia, founder and CEO Kavak; Sergio Furio, founder and CEO of Creditas; Patrick Sigris, founder of iFood and Fritz Lanman, CEO of ClassPass.
+Big Bets also participated in the round, along with the CEOs of seven unicorns, including Assaf Wand, CEO and co-founder of Hippo Insurance; David Vélez, founder and CEO of Nubank; Carlos Garcia, founder and CEO of Kavak; Sergio Furio, founder and CEO of Creditas; Patrick Sigrist, founder of iFood; and Fritz Lanman, CEO of ClassPass.
 Senior executives from Robinhood, Stripe, Wise, Carta and Capital One also put money in the round.

 Serial entrepreneurs Dhaval Chadha, Jorge Soto Moreno and Antonio Molins co-founded Justos, having most recently worked at various Silicon Valley-based companies including ClassPass, Netflix and Airbnb.